 What is Twino?

 Twino, quite rightly, can claim to be one of the pioneers of P2P lending in Europe.
-Similarly to Mintos, it was founded in Latvia and headquartered in Riga, but it was started much earlier, in 2009, and offering mainly small personal loans which were funded by the crowd.
-Such a offering was innovative at the time as the availability of credit in Central European countries could be much worse than that elsewhere, and as such this filled a gap in the market.
+Similarly to Mintos, it was founded in Latvia and headquartered in Riga.
+It was started much earlier, in 2009, and offering mainly small personal loans which were funded by the crowd.
+Such a offering was innovative at the time.
+The availability of credit in Central European countries could be much worse than that elsewhere, and as such this filled a gap in the market.

-Unlike other platforms such as Bondora, Twino sought to offer a new feature that made their loans more attractive to investors and offered a buyback guarantee in case loans were late or unpaid.
-Even after this was offered, this allowed Twino to still offer very high rates, and their profit would depend on the skill of which they chose their loan customers: much akin to standard loan companies.
+Unlike other platforms such as Bondora, Twino sought to offer a new feature that made their loans more attractive to investors.
+A buyback guarantee was offered in case loans were late or unpaid.
+Even after this was offered, this allowed Twino to still offer very high rates.
+Their profit would depend on the skill of which they chose their loan customers: much akin to standard loan companies.

-Despite this, the rate of progress has slowed somewhat, although Twino is still successful in its own right.
+Despite this, the rate of progress has slowed somewhat as competition intensified in the sector.
+Twino is still successful in its own right.
 They source their own loans, unlike Mintos which acts as a platform for other loan companies to fund their loans.
 That has allowed them to expand rapidly and in to other countries.
 By contrast, Twino has been slow to expand, adding Poland, Russia, Georgia, Denmark and Spain since it opened.

 |Investment Type||Personal Loans|